villano-lab/nrCascadeSim/README.md

 It is possible for the user to create additional programs based on teh libraries included, and we may provide additional programs with the library in the future.

-Note that `./realizeCascades` must be run from the top-level `nrCascadeSim` directory unless the user has added it to the path.
+Note that `./realizeCascades` must be run from the `bin` directory within `nrCascadeSim` directory unless the user has added it to the path, or you will need to include the path when calling the executable.
 Also note that `ROOT` must be present in the current environment for this command to work.

 ## Arguments